nicholas-johnson/How-to-Code/README.md

 In this book, I'm going to help you become a chef.
 This will be easier than you think, because once you understand the fundamentals, code isn't that hard.

-A chef in a kitchen has hundreds of ingredients to pick from.
+A food chef has hundreds of ingredients to pick from.
 They must understand chemistry, the action of heat, the interaction of flavour molecules.
-A coder has a much simpler time.
+A code chef has a much simpler time.
 We have only seven basic ingredients to choose from that we can slot together in a variety of ways to create whatever you want.
-You can learn these basic rules in a day.

-Seven Fundamental Ingredients
+## Seven Fundamental Ingredients

 The fundamental ingredients of code are:

 * Values: Things that you can use
 * Variables and Arrays: Places to put those things
+* Expressions: Convert values into other values
 * Loops: Do the same thing over and over as many times as you like
 * Conditionals: Do something if something else is true
 * Functions: Pass values to a thing and expect a result